junibrosas/nexpress-social/README.md

 # nexpress-social
-A sample Social Media App using Next.JS &amp; Express.JS
+A sample Social Media App using Next.JS &amp; Express.JS.

+## Goal
+The goal is for me to learn new & shiny tools also to implement cool stuff I learned from day job in isolation.
+Tasks will be provided in the Projects tab so if anyone interested to learn with me, please feel free to hop in.

+## Shiny Tools
+- Next.js - Server-side rendering in React
+- Lerna - monolithic project structure no more

 ## How to run this code
 1. Make sure MongoDB is running on your system.